polodev/datawookie/content/blog/2015-09-01-monthofjulia-day-02-development-environments.md

 $ ijulia
 {{< /highlight >}}

+**Update (2018/07/22):** Once you've installed the `IJulia` package you'll find that there is also a Julia kernel available in Jupyter.

 ## Editor Support

 There is good support for Julia in various editors.
 Among the ones I use ([vim](https://github.com/JuliaLang/julia-vim), gedit, Notepad++, [emacs](https://github.com/emacs-ess/ESS/wiki/Julia) and Sublime Text) all have Julia capabilities.